snomiao/js/packages/snosay/README.md

 # snosay

-A cli wrapper for say
+A cli wrapper for say, crossplatform TTS (Text To Speech) Module for Node.js

 ## Usage Examples